joshua-gould/aicspylibczi/docs/index.rst

 ..
-This file is part of pylibczi.
+This file is part of aicspylibczi.
-   Copyright (c) 2018 Center of Advanced European Studies and Research (caesar)
+   Copyright (c) 2018 Center of Advanced European Studies and Research (caesar) Copyright (c) 2019 Allen Institute for Cell Science

    pylibczi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by